ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 categorical (they can be numeric but categorical is more suitable for frequency tables).

 Record keys should already be attached to the data.
-The 'record key' column in the microdata will be an interger, randomly uniformly distributed either in the range 0-255 or 0-4095.
+The `record_key` column in the microdata will be an interger, randomly uniformly distributed either in the range 0-255 or 0-4095.

 A ptable file needs to be supplied which determines which cells are perturbed and by how much (most cells are perturbed by +0).

-The ptable used and the record keys attached to the microdata should ideally use
-the same record key range, 0-255 or 0-4095.
+The ptable used and the record keys attached to the microdata should ideally use the same record key range, 0-255 or 0-4095.
 A warning message will be generated if the record key ranges do not match.